Skip to main content

 Casting fields in filters

-When needing to cast a field to a different type to work with a filter, use the cast attribute in the filter.
+When you need to cast a field to use a filter operator, include cast in the filter.

 Using functions in a filter

-You can use the lpad, replace, and trim (along with ltrim and rtrim) functions in the filter.
-To do so, add the function as an attribute for the field in the where clause.
+You can use lpad, replace, and trim (along with ltrim and rtrim) in filters.

 lpad